QnK1111/QnK1111/README.md

 ### Hi there 👋

+✨**My name is Kacper and I am studying Computer Science in Kraków.**✨

 <!--
 **QnK1111/QnK1111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.